Ruling party can seek votes of opposition MLAs during RS polls: Assam Speaker | Politics

 ''As per the latest amendment of the anti-defection law, if an MLA votes for the rival candidate of his party, then it will not be termed as anti-defection.
 The party may expel him or her from primary membership, but legally there is no binding (on him to vote in a certain fashion).
 Anyone can vote for any candidate,'' he claimed.

-Earlier during the day, the united opposition, comprising the Congress, AIUDF, CPI(M) and the Raijor Dal, staged a walkout after shouting slogans in the well of the House for 35 minutes over alleged ''horse trading'' by Sarma and his party colleagues.
+Reacting to Daimary's statement, Raijor Dal president and MLA Akhil Gogoi said that the Speaker of the House should be neutral and independent in terms of Constitutional and legal matters, even though he comes from the ruling party.

-Hours after that, the state Congress had sent a show cause notice to the MLA and subsequently suspended him from the party.
+''Unfortunately, the Assam Assembly Speaker is acting like a BJP MLA.
+He probably made that statement to tempt the opposition MLAs to vote for the BJP.
+Otherwise, there was no need to make that statement.
+It was a politically motivated statement,'' he told PTI.

-The BJP has nominated Pabitra Margherita as its candidate for one seat, while United People's Party Liberal's (UPPL) Working President Rwngwra Narzary was named for the second seat.
+During the day, the united opposition, comprising the Congress, AIUDF, CPI(M) and the Raijor Dal, staged a walkout from the Assembly after shouting slogans in the well of the House for 35 minutes over alleged ''horse trading'' by Sarma and his party colleagues.

-The two seats from Assam are currently held by Ripun Bora and Ranee Narah of the Congress.
+The two Rajya Sabha seats from Assam for which polling will be held on March 31 are currently held by Ripun Bora and Ranee Narah of the Congress.
 Bora is in the fray this time as the Opposition parties' joint candidate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)